BijoSebastian/UR5/README.md

 -On the host machine, in a new terminal:

 ```
-# activate the workspace (it would be usefull to create an alias for this )
+# activate the workspace (it would be useful to create an alias for this )

 source ~/Projects/ur_ws/devel/setup.bash